WoRMS Top-Ten Marine Species

 An Annual Celebration of Marine Biodiversity

-The list is compiled by WoRMS' global network of taxonomic editors, who nominate and vote for their favourite marine species described in the previous year.
+The list is compiled by WoRMS' global network of editors and users, who nominate and vote for their favourite marine species described in the previous year.
 Nominations are open to species described between January 1st and December 31st and must come from the marine environment, including fossils.
 Each year, the final list reflects the rich diversity of marine life, spanning animals from various groups such as fish, crustaceans, molluscs, corals, sponges, jellyfish, and worms.

 The species chosen not only highlight the vast and often unexplored marine world but also bring attention to the challenges facing our oceans.
 Many of the nominated species reveal critical issues like the impacts of climate change, invasive species, and deep-sea ecosystems affected by human activity.

 The WoRMS Top-Ten list is more than just a celebration of newly discovered species—it is a reminder of the ongoing work of taxonomists around the globe.
-Every year, nearly 2,000 new marine species are described, and the WoRMS database, which contains over 247,000 marine species, is constantly updated with the help of almost 300 scientists worldwide.
+Every year, nearly 2,000 new marine species are described, and the WoRMS database is constantly updated with the help of more than 300 scientists worldwide.
 These efforts are vital for improving our understanding of marine life and ensuring the conservation of our oceans.

 We invite you to explore the Top-Ten lists from past years and celebrate the incredible diversity of life in the sea!